OrsellGaming/P2SourceModPlusPlus-Rewritten/docs/p2tas.md

 check {pos <x> <y> <z>} {posepsilon <number>} {ang <pitch> <yaw>} {angepsilon <number>} {holding [entity_selector]}
 ```

 This tool can be used to perform a check on player's position or view angles.
 If position or view angles differ by more than given epsilon, the TAS script is restarted.
 It can also be used to check if the player is holding an item, with an optional entity selector.
-The tool will restart until the number of automatic restarts surpasses the number defined by the `sar_tas_check_max_replays` console variable.
+The tool will restart until the number of automatic restarts surpasses the number defined by the `p2sm_tas_check_max_replays` console variable.

 ### `duck` tool